ibm-cds-labs/simple-data-pipe-connector-template-with-service-dependency/README.md

 # Simple Data Pipe &lt;TEMPLATE&gt; Connector

-[Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector template.
-This template illustrates how to leverage a Bluemix service to enrich data sets with additional information.
+This [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector template illustrates how to
+* load a static set of data sets (2016 election speeches),
+* use a Bluemix service to perform tone analysis, and
+* store the results in Cloudant.

 ### Pre-requisites

 ##### General
- This connector loads a static set of data sets (election speeches), performs tone analysis and stores the results in Cloudant.
+ Review the pre-requisites listed below.

 ##### Deploy the Simple Data Pipe